tempestfaux/world-clock/README.md

 ## Things to work on

 * The program continuously prints new lines rather than update the time of existing ones.
+* Only adjusts for Daylight Savings for cities in the northern hemisphere